kazurayam/KatalonWebRecorderIsUnableToDealWithSVGElementsAppropriately/README.md

 In fact, there is a big semantic gap between the 2 XPath instances.

 Will the Web Recorder and the Web Spy be sometime in future improved so that they generates XPath expression which deals with SVG Elements appropriately perfectly out of box?
 Honestly, I do not expect it to happen.
 It would be super difficult.
-You you wait for some improvement, I suppose, it will be waste of time.
+If you wait for some improvement, I suppose, it will be waste of time.

 I would recommend to those who need to test SVG in Web pages using Katalon Studio